Primary

 Set the cable at floor level and sit facing the machine.
 Pull to your belly button while keeping your chest up.
 The low angle naturally targets lower lat fibers and provides a strong stretch at full extension.

-Want Low Cable Row in your program?
+See where Low Cable Row fits in your weekly plan

 Set the cable pulley to the lowest position.